edwardkao6413/Bioinformatics_Works/README.md

 3. `Human Gut Microbiome Atlas/`: The comparison table of taxa id (msp_xxxx) and taxa name on Human Microbiome Atlas.

-4. `minimum_entropy_score.py`: An alternate scoring system based on entropy score to assess the multiple sequence alignment quality.
+4. `minimum_entropy_score.py`: An alternate scoring system based on entropy score to assess the multiple sequence alignment quality, where $c_i$ is the number of occurrence of character i in a column and C is the number of sequences in the MSA.
 ![image](https://github.com/user-attachments/assets/742b29ed-1d34-4c97-b5d4-c9083896534f)

 5.